Groupe Le Duff: Le Duff America

 Le Duff America operates the conglomerate's US restaurant chains.
-These consist primarily of Bruegger's, La Madeleine Country French Café, Brioche Dorée, and Mimi's Cafe.
+These consist primarily of La Madeleine Country French Café, Brioche Dorée, and Mimi's Cafe.
 Le Duff America is headquartered in Dallas, Texas.
 It was formed following the acquisition of Bruegger's by Groupe Le Duff in 2011, at the time naming Bruegger's CEO James J. Greco and CEO of Groupe Le Duff's prior American operations, Claude Bergeron, as co-CEOs of Le Duff America.
 Le Duff sold Bruegger's in 2017 to Caribou Coffee.

 In 2018, MTY Food Group announced the acquisition of Timothy's World Coffee along with Mmmuffins from Le Duff America.